-Within the walls of the Museum are stored close to 8 million specimens in our combined collections.
-That’s right: nearly 8,000,000 individual birds, mammals, insects, spiders, plants, fossils, reptiles, amphibians, marine invertebrates, and minerals.
+Within the walls of the Museum are stored more than 8 million specimens in our combined collections.
+That’s right: 8,000,000+ individual birds, mammals, insects, spiders, plants, fossils, reptiles, amphibians, marine invertebrates, and minerals.

 These collections represent an unparalleled treasure trove of local plants, animals, and fossils amassed over a span of more than 140 years (since 1874 when our institution was established).
 As such, they tell a unique and rich story, a narrative about the historical ebb and flow of our southern California and Baja California natural environment.
 Like every other story, the critical value lies in the details, because every specimen has data associated with it: the species name, the date, the geographic location, who collected it, other species nearby, and other significant information.
 By mining the richness of this data, our scientists can see the big picture, spot trends, or unravel mysteries that would otherwise go unsolved.
 It is this wealth of data that allows us to monitor the temperature of our local environment’s health.